Geodesics in Jet Space

 \end{definition}

 {\bf Remarks.} 1.
-We do not have to worry about x-periodic curves which hit both $u$ and $-u$ since these are longer than their half-period $L/2$ and hence do not minimize by (i) of Proposition \ref{Maxwell}.
+We do not have to worry about $x$-periodic curves which hit both $u$ and $-u$ since these are longer than their half-period $L/2$ and hence do not minimize by (i) of Proposition \ref{Maxwell}.

 2. If, in the definition, we took $\dot x < 0$ at time $t =0$ instead, we would end up with the other $G$-geodesic, again for a half-period $L/2$.
 See again the arguments around (i) of Proposition \ref{Maxwell} or figure \ref{Equi-optimal}.
 This other curve has the same endpoints and same length as our curve, so is identical for all our purposes.
 The choice $\dot x > 0$ is just made so as to simplify the exposition.